This post was formerly titled William Blizard Williamson “of Cork” and was significantly editted in 2026.

 Spouse’s Marital Status: Single

-Exhaustive searching of all records for Samuel Williamson with an appropriate date and place turns up his will (on Find My Past – Ireland, Original Will Registers 1858-1920)
+Exhaustive searching of all records for Samuel Williamson with an appropriate date and place turns up a will (on Find My Past – Ireland, Original Will Registers 1858-1920) The National Archives of Ireland Will Registers, 1858-1900 also contains references to this will.

 The will extends over two whole register pages and two half pages and has a lot of genealogical detail: